tusharlock10/tj/README.md

 name of the older functions from encrypt(...) and decrypt(...) to encryptFile(...) and decryptFile(...).
 New enc/decrypt(...) functions are used only for strings. enc/decryptFile(...) functions are used only for Files.

+What's new in version 2.1.3-> Added HTML email functationality in email(...) funtion.